 The Matriots is an Ohio nonpartisan political action committee founded in May of 2017 by a group of women who participated in the Women’s March on Washington.
 Moved by the tremendous outpouring of support that day for American women and their issues, the Ohio marchers decided to launch an effort to put more women into political leadership to ensure economic justice and advance policies impacting the lives of Ohio women.

 We look forward to endorsing, supporting, and encouraging candidates in the 2019 primary election and beyond.
-We will continue build on the progress of our 2018 Class of endorsed candidates as we work towards our goal of 50 percent of elected offices held by women in 2028.
+We will continue build on the progress of our 2018 Class of endorsed candidates as we work towards our goal of 50 percent of elected offices in Ohio held by women in 2028.

 In 2018 The Matriots PAC endorsed a slate of 34 candidates running for offices around Ohio.
 Our class of 2018 candidates ran for statewide, Ohio General Assembly, county commissioner, and local offices.
 The slate included Democrats and Republicans, first-time candidates and current officeholders.
 With the help of The Matriots, the percentage of women in the 133rd Ohio General Assembly increased from 22 percent to 26 percent, the highest percentage of women serving in Ohio’s history.
 These women are well poised to promote an Ohio that is both equitable and economically healthy.